Global fit to $b \to c\tau\nu$ anomalies as of Spring 2024: Fit analysis

-Figure~\ref{fig:LQprediction} also exhibits the predictions for several specific scenarios, \ie, $\text{U}_1$ LQ with real WC (solid line), $\text{S}_1$ LQ with real WC (dashed line), and $\text{R}_2$ LQ with $C_{V_R}=0$ (gray region).
+Figure~\ref{fig:LQprediction} also exhibits the predictions for several specific LQ scenarios, \ie, $\text{U}_1$ LQ with real $C_{S_R}$ \& $C_{V_L}$ (solid line), $\text{S}_1$ LQ with $C_{V_L}=0$ (blue region), and $\text{R}_2$ LQ with $C_{V_R}=0$ (gray region).
 It is seen that reducing the variable in the general LQ scenario provides the distinct prediction in particular for $P_\tau^{D^*}$ and the correlation for $P_\tau^D$--$P_\tau^{D^*}$ becomes a useful tool to identify the LQ signature.
-Therefore, it is significant to restrict the LQ interactions by other processes or by a UV theory that realizes the LQ particle.
-The latter will be discussed in the next subsection for the $\text{U}_1$ LQ (corresponding to the cyan region in the figure).
-Regarding the $\text{S}_1$ LQ scenario, we comment that a part of the allowed parameter region is ruled out by the $B \to K^\ast \nu\overline\nu$ measurement and $\Delta M_s$ (via LQ--$\nu_\tau$ box) \cite{Endo:2021lhi}.
+Therefore, it is significant to restrict the LQ interactions by the $\tau$ polarization observables or by constructing a UV theory that realizes the LQ particle.
+The latter will be discussed in the next section for the $\text{U}_1$ LQ scenario, which corresponds to the cyan region in Fig.~\ref{fig:LQprediction}.